Charge transport and mode transition in dual-energy electron beam diodes

-Figure~\ref{fig:Fig1} demonstrates five operation modes (M1--M5), including the electric potential distribution \(\phi-x\), temporal evolution of the cathode surface electric field \(E_\text{s}-t\), and phase space of spatially averaged electron density versus cathode surface electric field \(\overline{n}_e-E_\text{s}\) for each mode.
+Figure~\ref{fig:Fig1} demonstrates five operating modes (M1--M5), including the electric potential distribution \(\phi-x\), temporal evolution of the cathode surface electric field \(E_\text{s}-t\), and phase space of spatially averaged electron density versus cathode surface electric field \(\overline{n}_e-E_\text{s}\) for each mode.
 In mode M1, the minimum gap potential follows \(\phi_\text{min}>\phi_\text{ref,1}>\phi_\text{ref,2}\) [see Fig.~\ref{fig:Fig1}(a1)], which enables fully transport of both low-energy electrons \(\text{e}_1\) and high-energy electrons \(\text{e}_2\) in steady state.
 Mode M2 emerges when the intense space-charge effect occurs and lowers the electric potential, forming a virtual cathode potential \(\phi_\text{vc}\) that oscillates near the reflection potential of low-energy electrons \(\phi_\text{ref,1}\).
 This condition, though maintain full transport for \(\text{e}_2\), can trigger intermittent reflection-transport cycles for \(\text{e}_1\), which can induce oscillations of physical quantities, such as the cathode surface electric field \(E_\text{s}\) [Fig.~\ref{fig:Fig1}(b2)].
 Since the oscillation is induced by \(\text{e}_1\), the oscillation frequency for M2 can be predicted by \(f_\text{os}\varpropto\sqrt{J_1/\beta_1}\) \coloredcite{Lin_2025_pre}.
 Mode M3 is established when the virtual cathode potential stabilizes below \(\phi_\text{ref,1}\) but above \(\phi_\text{ref,2}\), i.e., \(\phi_\text{ref,1}>\phi_\text{min}>\phi_\text{ref,2}\), [Fig.~\ref{fig:Fig1}(a3)], resulting in a new steady state where \(\text{e}_1\) is completely reflected but \(\text{e}_2\) is fully transported.
 In Fig.~\ref{fig:Fig1}(a4), by further increasing the injected current, M4 occurs when the virtual cathode potential is sufficiently low to oscillate near the reflection potential of high-energy electrons \(\phi_\text{ref,2}\).
 Thus, \(\text{e}_1\) can be completely reflected and reabsorbed by the cathode whereas \(\text{e}_2\) has intermittent transport and reflection, inducing periodic oscillation with the oscillation frequency scaling as \(f_\text{os}\varpropto\sqrt{J_2/\beta_2}\).
 Especially, when the energies of \(\text{e}_1\) and \(\text{e}_2\) are rather close (e.g., \(v_1/v_2=\sqrt{\mathcal{E}_{e1}/\mathcal{E}_{e2}}=0.95\)), M5 is formed and the virtual cathode potential oscillates between \(\phi_\text{ref,1}\) and \(\phi_\text{ref,2}\) [Fig.~\ref{fig:Fig1}(a5)].
 Then both the low- and high-energy electrons can oscillate at their respective frequencies, generating a combined oscillation waveform [see Fig.~\ref{fig:Fig1}(b5)].
-The phase space distributions of \(\overline{n}_e-E_\text{s}\) for five operation modes (M1--M5) are shown in Figs.~\ref{fig:Fig1}(c1)-(c5), respectively, which confirm that loop trajectories are formed in the oscillation modes.
+Note that the oscillatory modes exhibit non-sinusoidal waveforms consisting of a dominant frequency $f_\text{os}$ and higher-order harmonics with decreasing amplitudes, where $f_\text{os}$ is related to the electron transit time between the cathode and the reflection point \cite{Lin_2025_pre}.
+The phase space distributions of \(\overline{n}_e-E_\text{s}\) for five operating modes (M1--M5) are shown in Figs.~\ref{fig:Fig1}(c1)-(c5), respectively, which confirm that loop trajectories are formed in the oscillation modes.
+It should be noted that the finite thermal spread would dampen the space charge oscillations when the effects of non-zero electron temperature are considered \cite{Lafleur_2020}.
+For two electron beams with non-zero thermal temperature, the distributions of electron energy might overlap when the isotropic thermal velocity has a relatively large full width at half maximum, causing the dual-energy beams to degenerate into a continuous distribution with broad energy band, which can potentially alter the determined charge transport mode.

 \twocolumngrid